 You will also find extensions of your keywords that you might not have thought of before.

-- Look at your competitor’s keywords: Another local SEO trick is to study competitor’s keywords to ensure that you have all the corresponding, top-ranking keywords too.
+- Look at your competitor’s keywords: Another local Melbourne SEO trick is to study competitor’s keywords to ensure that you have all the corresponding, top-ranking keywords too.

 Claim your business

 To rank on Google business listings, the most obvious step is to create a Google My Business account.
 This is because Google My Business (GMB) is one of the biggest factors contributing to local pack as well as organic results.
 Hence, having a GMB account is a crucial part of local SEO.

 Additionally, if your business is new to the internet, you can create a new GMB account.
 But if you have an existing local business that customers or third parties have mentioned, you simply need to claim your name with your Google account.

 In either case, the process is straightforward, and your business will appear on services like Local Search and Maps within minutes.